salma-ehab/dbt_new_york_sales_data/models/Documentation/project_documentation.md

 {% docs product_category_and_subcategory_metrics_query_description %}

-This query aims to extract metrics for product categories and subcategories, encompassing measures such as the number of distinct orders, total sum, average, 25th percentile, median, 75th percentile, standard deviation for both sales and profit, along with the profit margin.
+This query aims to extract metrics for product categories and subcategories, encompassing measures such as the number of distinct orders, the total number of purchased products, total sum, average, 25th percentile, median, 75th percentile, standard deviation for both sales and profit, along with the profit margin.

 {% enddocs %}